energychain/node-red-contrib-smartcontracttx/README.md

 }
 ```

+If `presentTo` is not specified the presentation itself will just be signed and not encrypted.

 ### Injection of unsecure values

 If configuration option `Allow Insecure Inject` is set additional values might be specified in input `msg.payload` and will overwrite configured values: